-Every day, we perform hundreds of millions of transactions through buying, selling, borrowing, paying, investing and other forms of financial activity.
+Every day, Canadians perform hundreds of millions of transactions through buying, selling, borrowing, paying, investing and other forms of financial activity.

 A stable financial system is at the foundation of a healthy economy.

-Sound regulation and supervision of banks play an important role in financial stability, but as in any competitive market, boards of directors and management are responsible for business performance, and financial institutions can sometimes fail.
+Sound regulation and supervision of financial institutions, including banks, trust and loan companies and federal credit unions (FCUs) play an important role in financial stability, but as in any competitive market, boards of directors and management are responsible for business performance, and financial institutions can sometimes fail.

 For this reason, Canada has a federal framework that aims to:

 - Protect eligible deposits